Why Time Only Goes Forward: A Theory I Call Time Gravity

 I propose the idea that this same formula would apply to Time Gravity.
 I call it the “Force of Time Gravity.”
 There must be a force on both ends, the past and the future.

-Fluid Dynamics and Flow Velocity of Time
+Fluid Dynamics and the Flow of Time

 © 2017 Glenn Stok